 Change up your burger routine with a killer Smoked Lamb Burger with Rosemary Aioli!

 We’ve been talking a lot about Easter lately, and how I’m just not into ham (what I was raised on eating for Easter dinner).
 We’ve done Prime Rib a few years in a row now.
 But this year I’ve had mad cravings for lamb.
 Not sure why.

 All this lamb talk got us craving the protein, and thus we’ve been eating it a lot lately, but not how you might expect.
-We’ve been doing some fun stuff, like making meatballs, and most recently lamb burgers topped with homemade pickled onions.
+We’ve been doing some fun stuff, like making lamb meatballs, pulled lamb sliders, and most recently lamb burgers topped with homemade pickled onions.

 Hot damn.
 What a fantastic plate of pure deliciousness!